 Of the three case studies presented in this post, this is the one that I hesitate to share.
 I’m going to be very vague about the details, in an attempt to protect the identity of the company.
 I met with the CEO who had started his business in the 70s out of a trailer and worked his ass off to turn it into a nationally recognized company with representatives all over the country.
 There is absolutely no denying his business acumen, and I was flattered he agreed to talk with me.

 He had been approached by an agency who had pitched him a digital marketing package.
 They would handle his company’s Twitter account, blog, and Facebook page – none of which existed at that point.
-He asked me for a proposal, and my price was a fraction of what the agency was going to charge.
+He did have a website, although it wasn’t great.
+It was quite bland and not the most informative.
+It was a shame, especially when there are free keyword research tools available which can help someone boost their ranking online.
+Anyhow, he asked me for a proposal, and my price was a fraction of what the agency was going to charge.
 He accepted my proposal, and I set about trying to learn how his industry works, and what his needs were.
 Even though I really believed a newsletter would be an excellent tool for his company, he was unconvinced, because he really hated receiving newsletters from other companies.
 I began with social media.

 He was desperately seeking a salesperson for a particular region at that point, so I offered to try write an ad he could post on a couple of major sites.
 I mentioned it on his newly-built Facebook page.

 As soon as he saw it, he called and scolded me and asked me to immediately take down the post mentioning the job opening.
 He told me “We are not the kind of company that looks for help in a place like Facebook.”
 I cannot adequately convey the amount of scorn that went into his voice when he said the word “Facebook.”